department-of-veterans-affairs/vets-design-system-documentation/src/_components/header/minimal.md

   * Use a plain language description of the benefit or service.
   * Use a maximum of 52 characters.
   * The form subtitle should not have "Equal to" before the full title of the PDF form.

-## Accessibility considerations

-* The form title should take on the banner landmark for assistive technologies.
-A banner landmark role overwrites the implicit ARIA role for the container element upon which it is applied.
-It should be reserved for globally repeating sitewide content that is generally located at the top of every page.

 {% include _component-checklist.html component_name=page.web-component %}